Higher education in Afghanistan: Women in higher education

 Within its Higher Education Gender Strategy (2013), the Ministry of Higher Education has developed an action plan to augment the number of women students and faculty.
 A pillar of this plan is the construction of women's dormitories.
 With help from the US State Department, one was completed in Herat in 2014 and another two are planned for Balkh and Kabul.
 They should house about 1,200 women in total.
 The ministry also requested funds from the National Priority Programme budget for the construction of ten additional dormitories for 4,000 women students; six of these were completed in 2013.

 According to the targets outlined in the Higher Education Gender Strategy (2013), women were to represent 25% of university students by 2014 and 30% by 2015.
 By 2014, they accounted for 19.9% of students, down from 20.5% in 2010.
-Female enrolment has accelerated since 2010 but male enrolment has progressed faster.
+Female enrollment has accelerated since 2010 but male enrollment has progressed faster.
 Girls still encounter more difficulties than boys in completing their schooling and are penalized by the lack of university dormitories for women.
 In 2012, there was a net intake of 66% of girls and 89% of boys at the level of primary education.
 Boys could expect to complete 11 years of schooling and girls seven.

 By October 2014, 117 women (23% of the total) were pursuing a master's degree at Afghan universities, compared to 508 men.

 The Higher Education Gender Strategy fixes a target for women to make up 20% of faculty members by 2015.
 By October 2014, 690 faculty members were women (14%).
 The Strategy also advocates increasing the number of women faculty who hold a master's degree or a PhD.
 By October 2014, 203 women held a master's degree, compared to 1,277 men, and 10 women a PhD.

 The Taliban takeover of the country also impacted women's education and employment.
 In October 2021, many women who had studied or instructed at Kabul's universities feared that they would not be able to return under the Taliban.
 As of September 2021, women and girls were still barred from enrolling in secondary education.

 On January 13, 2022, Abdul Baqi Haqqani, the Higher Education Minister of Afghanistan, said that female students would be admitted to universities in segregated classes once they reopened.
 Later that year, the Taliban restricted which subjects women could study at university, before announcing a ban on women attending university in December with immediate effect.